fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 Explore configuring filters by clicking on the name of the loaded filter and changing it’s parameters.

-Test out saving modified datasets for later use by clicking the “Save…” button on the “Preprocess” tab.
+Test out saving modified datasets for later use by clicking the "Save…" button on the "Preprocess" tab.

 **Lesson 05: Perform Feature Selection on Your Data**
 -----------------------------------------------------